-To build the best-sounding audio multi-channel digital-to-analog converter (DAC), we tested DAC ICs from various suppliers before settling on a solution using an FPGA and 96 VSR series resistors per channel in a 3-channel configuration.
+To build the best-sounding audio multi-channel digital-to-analog converter (DAC), French audio company TOTALDAC tested DAC ICs from several suppliers before building a multi-channel digital-to-analog converter (DAC) for high-end audio and settling on a solution using an FPGA and 96 VSR series resistors per channel in a 3-channel configuration.

 Our goal was to create a no-compromises DAC and digital crossover with 69-bit processing.
-The DAC is configured as a an R-2R ladder.
-It is a 24-bit network although 0.01% resistors can not easily give a resolution higher than 14 bits.
+The DAC is configured as an R-2R ladder.
+It is a 24-bit network using 0.01% resistors.

 The User Explains